Travel U.S. Cities

 10. Rocky Mountain National Park (Colorado)

 Ages: We visited Rocky Mountain National Park when our 3 kids were ages 15, 13, and 11.
-You could also go when your kids are a bit younger as there are several kid-friendly hikes and popular attractions for young kids nearby.

-Accommodations: I highly recommend staying in the nearby town of Estes Park, Colorado when visiting Rocky Mountain National Park.
+I highly recommend staying in the nearby town of Estes Park, Colorado when visiting Rocky Mountain National Park.

 There are 5 entrances into Rocky Mountain National Park that are within 5 miles of Estes Park, making it the ultimate gateway city.